Née Margaret Vennette Herron

 Twice-divorced and the product of a broken home, Vennette Herron knew something of love and the end of love.

 Vennette's father, George Davis Herron, married to Carrie Rand, and after her death in 1914, to Frieda Bertha Schöberle, fathered four more children.
-Elbridge Rand Herron, a child of George D. Herron's first marriage, died from a fall from the pyramid at Giza in 1932.
-The elder Herron--Congregationalist minister, teacher, lecturer, author, socialist, and activist--passed away in Bavaria, Germany, on October 9, 1925.
+Elbridge Rand Herron, a child of George D. Herron's second marriage, died from a fall from the pyramid at Giza in 1932.
+The elder Herron--Congregationalist minister, teacher, lecturer, author, socialist, and activist--died in Bavaria, Germany, on October 9, 1925.
 (3) His very full life amounted to just sixty-three years.

 His daughter, Vennette Herron, wrote one letter to Weird Tales (Dec.
 1934) and followed that up with a single story whose title almost looks like random typing, "Toean Matjan."
 The story, involving a tiger, appeared in the January 1938 issue of "The Unique Magazine" and was illustrated by Virgil Finlay.
 That is the last credit I have found for Vennette Herron.
 She died on March 15, 1973, in Lakeland, Florida, at the age of eighty-seven.